shells14/LifeCapturedGratitudePreserved/_posts/2025-06-13-stronger-than-before.md

 > “By having this image captured, it helped me appreciate my body a lot more.
 By looking at this image, I can just see how cozy this moment was, with the sun shining down on you and all.
 But overall, this image captured a moment when I realized that **the hard work I was putting into my physical health and training was paying off.**”

-A beautiful walk in Vancounver, British Columbia.
-As the day was coming to an end, a family of 6 decided to go on a walk along the water trails.
-They saw the sunset, and the golden light that shone out of it landed beautifully on all those who stared at it.

 ***

 ### 📷 Photo Metadata